idopterlabs/masumi-cardano-agent/README.md

   <img src="docs/crypto-degen.png" alt="Degen" width="250">
 </p>

-An AI Agent that interacts with the Cardano blockchain and runs on the Masumi network.
+A CrewAI that interacts with the Cardano blockchain and runs on the Masumi network.

 ## Setup